 Ethical Considerations In Data Collection

 Ethics play a critical role in statistical research.
 Universities take ethical issues very seriously, and ignoring them can result in failed assignments or rejected research proposals.
+In the UK, any study involving personal data must also comply with the UK GDPR and the Data Protection Act 2018.

 - Informed Consent: Participants must know: